rickdevera/oh_cnapp/lessons/module-4-ciem-requirements.md

 ##### Identity Governance

 1. **Risk Assessment and Prioritization**: Conduct a risk assessment of cloud identities, prioritizing remediation efforts based on the contextual risk associated with each identity.
 Contextual Risk Prioritization for Identities: The CIEM solution should evaluate and prioritize identity risks based on their access rights and activities.

+    1. To conduct a risk assessment
+        1. Discovery and Identify Cloud resources and entitlements
+        1. Assess/Analyze permissions, identify misconfigurations
+        1. Prioritize the risk
+        1. Remediate

+    1. Discovery
+        1. From the left-menu, `Select` **IAM->Dashboard**
+        1. View the different trends, graphs, charts, and `Click` on the items to drill-down

+    1. Assess/analyze permissions
+        `Click` on **IAM->Permissions Query**
+    1

 1. **Visibility into 3rd Party Access**: Monitoring and managing third-party access to CloudTech’s cloud environments is crucial for preventing unauthorized access.